anilabha/Analysis-properties-of-a-Text-File/README.md

 3. And then give the required input.

 # Things You need to know that this program only works with Text file that is .txt file.
 Example-: Hello.txt
+#Feel free to add new features in this program.